 If you have specific questions regarding your conditions, please contact your local Branch Board in the first instance.
 You can find contacts here.
-If they cannot answer your query, Chairs and Secretaries can then raise these with the Research and Policy Support team.
-However, the Research and Policy Support team is unable to deal with queries from individual members.
+If they cannot answer your query, Chairs and Secretaries can then raise these with the Policy Support team.
+The Policy Support team is unable to deal with queries from individual members.